If you are not yet into gravel biking, there is a good chance that you soon will be.

 Because you might want to quickly pop-up on your handlebars if you hit some loose gravel (shifting your weight back), and it can be nice to use the “drops” when on a long gravel stretch, we usually suggest a less-aggressive gravel bike posture than we would in a road bike or especially a time-trial bike.

 You definitely want your gravel bike to be highly road-capable.
 This is where it might differ most from a cyclocross bike, which looks a lot like the gravel bike on the surface.
 The beauty of the right gravel bike is that it can be great on gravel, but it can also perform very well on long stretches of pavement.
 This allows you to connect trails together — you can ride out on 10 miles of gravel, connect to another trail on 8 miles of pavement, and head home on another 12 miles of gravel.
 That creates a beautiful 40 mile ride that would not have been very accessible to you purely on a road bike or mountain bike.

 You want to run wider tires on a gravel bike than you would on your road bike, even if your road bike is often used off pavement.
-The typical tire width for a gravel bike is 30-40mm, whereas a road bike often maxes out at around 28 or 30mm in tire width.
+The typical tire width for a gravel bike is 32-45mm, or even up to 50mm, whereas a road bike often maxes out at around 28 or 30mm in tire width.
 A good, sturdy rim and wheelset that can accommodate a nicely-treaded tire in the 35-39mm range is often the go-to choice for avid gravel riders.